StringEpsilon/verlauf/README.md

 # Verlauf

-is a work in progress drop-in replacement for history version 4.
-This is a partial rewrite of history@4.
-The core functionality / architecture was written from scratch and some minor aspects were borrowed from the history codebase.
+Is a (work in progress) reimplementation of history version 4, aiming to keep compatibility while still offering new features and bugfixes that can't be added to history@4 without breaking semantic versioning.

+Major differences:

+* Modular.
+You can implement your own middleware to interface with the browser history.
+* Removed URL encoding and decoding, though you can work around that, if you need to.
+* You can implement your own transition blocking logic.
+* Single file bundling.
+Meaning you can't import `verlauf/createBrowserHistory`.

+Detailed documentation can [be found here](./docs/differences.md), including all the minor differences in behavior.

 ## [Documentation here](./docs/index.md)

-## Goals

-1. Keep API compatibility and feature parity with history version 4.
-2. Offer bugfixes that can't be backported to history@4 without breaking semver.
-3. Allow more flexibility in the implementation to make custom behaviors easier to add by users.

 ## Roadmap: